People's Publishing House (India): Soviet literature and India

 PPH Address Label, found on a parcel sent by Mezhdunarodnaya Kniga.

 On the eve of India's independence in 1946, Jawaharlal Nehru had sent K.P.S.
-Menon the then ambassador of India in China, to Paris.
-His task was to meet Soviet Foreign Minister Vyacheslav Molotov on the outskirts of Paris Peace Conference.
+Menon, then Indian ambassador to China, to Paris.
+His task was to meet Soviet Foreign Minister Vyacheslav Molotov on the outskirts of the Paris Peace Conference.
 Menon gave Molotov a letter from Nehru, in which he wished to establish diplomatic relations with the USSR.
 In April 1947, a few months before Indian independence, Soviet Union and India formally established diplomatic ties.

-However much before these formal establishment in ties, literature had served as the first contact between the two countries.
-After the Communist Party of India was legalised by the British in 1942, it started to disseminate Soviet Literature through its publishing house PPH.
-In the same year, a magazine "Soviet Union News" started publication from Delhi.
-Apart from news from USSR (published under a column called "TASS") it contained stories by Russian Authors, and other cultural stories.
-Its price was 3 Annas, and it mentioned a "Post Box" in Delhi as its registered address.
-Much later in the year 1947 after the establishment of Soviet Embassy in India, Representative of TASS in India revived the publication of a 1930s era Soviet Magazine called "Soviet Land".
-This magazine resembled much like "Soviet Union News".
-It was also published in 13 other Indian languages including Hindi and Bengali.
-The only difference it had with its 1930's manifestation was that, it was entirely published and printed by TASS in Delhi, India, instead of USSR.
+Many years prior to these formal diplomatic ties, literature had served as the first contact between the two countries.
+After the Communist Party of India was legalised by the British in 1942, it started to disseminate Soviet literature through its publishing house PPH.
+In the same year, the magazine Soviet Union News started publication in Delhi.
+Apart from news from USSR (published under a column titled "TASS"), it contained stories by Russian authors and other cultural stories.
+Its price was 3 Annas and it mentioned a post box in Delhi as its registered address.
+Later, in the year 1947, after the establishment of the Soviet Embassy in India, Representatives of TASS in India revived the publication of a 1930s era Soviet magazine called Soviet Land.
+This magazine resembled Soviet Union News.
+The only difference was that it was entirely published and printed by TASS instead of USSR.
+It was published in 13 other Indian languages including Hindi and Bengali.

-Beginning 1980's PPH had distributed Soviet Literature in many small towns of India by participating and organising stalls in local level fairs of these small towns.
-This had led to widespread reach of the Soviet Books and Periodicals amongst the common Indian masses.
-PPH also used to sell Soviet Books by dispatching a specially designed van to these towns.
-This Van acted as a bookshop on wheels.
+Beginning in the 1980s, PPH had distributed Soviet literature in many small towns of India by participating and organising stalls in local level fairs of these small towns.
+This had led to widespread reach of Soviet books and periodicals amongst the Indian masses.
+PPH also used to sell Soviet books by dispatching a specially designed van to these towns.
+This van acted as a bookshop on wheels.